xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 5.3.1.3 Numeric Unary Operations
-During interpretation, the Verifier moves a runtime value from a single operand to a result operand.
-Promotion and demotion are involved.
-Range checking must occur.
+During interpretation, the Verifier moves a runtime value from a single operand to a result.
+Promotion occurs.
+Demotion can occur in the context of assignment and parameter passing and precipitates the need for range checking.

 5.3.1.4 Actual Parameters
 Passing values in Verifier involves placing them into a modeled stack frame before control is passed to the called function, operation, message, event or bridge.
 An actual parameter has a type, and the parameter in the signature of the callable action body has a type.
-As in translation, these two types need to be compared to determine if range checking is required.
+As in translation, these two types need to be compared to determine if demotion occurs and thus range checking is required.

 5.3.2 User Interface and Configuration
 When range constraints are present on types and applied to data elements in a model, Verifier can enforce them.
 Checking will be enabled by default.
 A means to disable range checking must be supplied.
-Consider accessing this setting in the same vicinity as instance population check configuration.
+Consideration shall be given to accessing this setting in the same vicinity as instance population check configuration.

 5.3.3 Default Values
 Just as in translation, when the attribute of a class is typed with a